tess-jl/aws-developer-course/study_notes/3_AWS_Fundamentals.md

 -private network machines usually connect to interet via internet gateway (a proxy) -only a specified range of IPs can be used as private IPs

-Elastic IPs --> when you start/stop Ec2 instance it can change it's public IP!!--> if we need a fixed public IP for the instance--> need something called an Elastic IP address --> a public IPv4 IP can own as long as it is not deleted --> can attach it to only one instance at a time
+**Elastic IPs** --> when you start/stop EC2 instance it can change it's public IP!!--> if we need a fixed public IP for the instance--> need something called an **Elastic IP address** = a public IPv4 IP can own as long as it is not deleted --> can attach it to only one instance at a time
 -can mask the failure of an instance or software by rapidly remapping the address to another instance in your account -can only have 5 elastic IPs in the AWS account -overall, try to avoid using, poor architectural choice